Nomagno/Halfive/docs/HWVM_SPEC.md

 #### The sube instruction SHALL set the program counter to the corresponding RETURNCOUNT of the ID argument.

 ### Assembly language
-#### The assembly language is the exact representation of instructions, literals, and addresses that has been discussed so far (comments are not part of the language, but they are designated by everything after a `#` here, for clarity porpuses.
+#### The assembly language is the exact representation of instructions, literals, pointers and addresses that has been discussed so far (comments are not part of the language, but they are designated by everything after a `#` here, for clarity porpuses.
 The line numbering is not part of the language, either, it's just to make keeping track of the program counter easier):
 ```
 0. set [33] FFFC # Write literal 0x33 (51, 00110011) to the OUTPUT REGISTER
 1. jmp 4 # Jump to instruction 4
-2. sub [4] 3 # Do the subtraction [4] - 3.
+2. cmp [4] 3 # Do the subtraction [4] - 3.
 We don't know what address three contains, but it will set the zero flag if it is 0x4
 3. jcz 7 # If the previous comparison was indeed correct and address 3 contains 0x4, jump to instruction 7
 4. add [FE] [8] FFFC # Write the addition of 0xFE (254, 11111110) and 0x8 (8, 00001000) to the OUTPUT register.
 It should regult in OVERFLOW
 5. set FFFE FFFF # Copy the carry flag to the zero flag
 6. jcnz 8 # If the zero flag is not zero (it shouldn't be, there was overflow and the carry flag was cloned!), jump to instruction 8
-7.
+7. halt
 8. jmp 2 # Jump to instruction 2
 9. halt
 ```